Nemours Biomedical Research

 His research interests include scoliosis and surgical correction of severe and complex spinal deformities, thoracic insufficiency syndrome and neuromuscular diseases (such as spina bifida, cerebral palsy and Rett syndrome).

-Candice P. Holden, MD is a pediatric orthopedic surgeon at duPont Hospital for Children and Nemours duPont Pediatrics in Egg Harbor Township and Voorhees in New Jersey.
+Candice P. Holden, MD is a pediatric orthopedic surgeon at duPont Hospital for Children and Nemours duPont Pediatrics, Voorhees in New Jersey.
 Dr. Holden is a graduate of the University of Southern California School of Medicine in Los Angeles.
 She completed training in general surgery and a residency in orthopedic surgery at the Los Angeles County University of Southern California Medical Center.

 Dr. Holden received advanced training in pediatric orthopedic surgery with the completion of a fellowship at duPont Hospital for Children.
 She is certified by the National Board of Medical Examiners and the American Board of Orthopaedic Surgery.
 Dr. Holden’s distinctions include being named a Top Doc in South Jersey Magazine 3 years in a row for pediatric orthopedics and sports medicine.